evkx/evkx.github.io/content/models/porsche/taycan/taycan_turbo_cross_turismo_gen1/_index.md

 With the optional Performance Battery Plus battery, you get other performance numbers.
 With overboost, the Porsche Taycan Turbo Cross Turismo (GEN1) has a maximum power of 500 KW (680 hp / 671 bhp).
-Without overboost, it is 460 KW (625 hp / 625 bhp).
-The torque is 850 nm with overboost and  without overboost.
-It performs the 0-100km/h sprint (0-62mph) in 3.3 seconds.
-The top speed is 250 km/h.
+Without overboost, it is 460 KW (625 hp / 625 bhp) The torque is 850 nm with overboost and  without overboost.
+It can sprint from 0 to 100km/h (0 to 62mph) in 3.3 seconds and has a top speed of 250 km/h (155.4 mph).

 ## Battery, range, and charging